mbuilov/cmn_headers/README.md

 	while (i.arg < i.args_end) {
 		switch (get_opt(&i, short_opts, long_opts)) {
 			case SHORT_OPTION_a:
-				/* short option 'a', may be with value: '-aval' or '-a val' */ if (i.value)
+				/* short option 'a', may be with value: '-aval', '-a val', may be bundled: '-baval' or '-ba val' */ if (i.value)
 					printf("'a' has value: %s\n", i.value);
 				else
-					printf("no value provided for 'a'\n");
+					printf("no value specified for 'a'\n");
 				break;
 			case SHORT_OPTION_b:
-				/* short option 'b', without a value, may be bundled: '-b' or '-bcdefg' */ if (i.value) {
+				/* short option 'b', without a value (which cannot be parsed), may be bundled: '-b' or '-bcdefg' */ if (i.value) {
 					fprintf(stderr, "assert: a value was parsed for short option 'b'!\n");
 					return 1;